Aging in Place Bathroom Design Ideas

 Redesigning you or your loved one’s bathroom can go a long way to staying in the home and community you’ve loved for all these years.
 That said, making aging in place design changes can be costly.
 Don’t let your finances stand in the way of turning your bathroom into a safe senior friendly bathroom and usable space.

 That’s where Truehold comes in.
-Our sale-leaseback program is the smartest financial solution for older adults who want to continue living-in-place.
+Our sell and stay transaction is a financial solution for older adults who want to continue living-in-place.
 It’s a way for you to access your home’s equity and use it to make your home safer for you.

 Interested in learning more?
-Get your Sale-Leaseback info kit today.
+Get your sell and stay transaction info kit today.

 Sources: